netinvent/rhel9_scripts/README.md

 Instead of relying on anaconda for partitioning, the script will handle partitioning via parted to allow usage of non mounted partitions for readonly-root setups with stateful partitions which should not be mounted via fstab.

 The script can also optionally reserve 5% disk space at the end of physical disk, in order to have some reserved space left for SSD drives.

+If the installation fails for some reason, the logs will be found in `/tmp/prescript.log`

 ### Restrictions